 ...

 If you have not given serious consideration to what a divorce will mean for your children, then today is a good day to begin taking a hard look at your circumstances and those of your family.
-It is not an overstatement for me to say that your child’s outlook on adulthood and their relationship with you and their other parent can be forever altered.
-With this sort of overview, I think you can tell how much thought needs to be put into this subject.
+It is no exaggeration to say that your child’s view of adulthood and their relationships with you and their other parent can be permanently changed.
+Given this perspective, it’s clear how much careful consideration this topic deserves.

 What causes some children to be affected by divorce more than others?